ieeeismar/ieeeismarwebsite/2025/attend/registration.md

   </table>
 </div>

+### Author Registration:

-- **Author Registration**: For each accepted paper that is published in the proceedings or adjunct proceedings, at least one author must register for the conference with a full(5-day) conference registration by 31 August 2025 in order to present the work at the conference.
+For each accepted paper published in the proceedings or adjunct proceedings, at least one author must register for the conference with a full (5-day) registration by **31 August 2025** to present the work at the conference.

+ * One regular registration (Regular Member / Regular Non-Member) allows publication and presentation of up to **two papers (1+1 policy)**.

+ * Author registration must be a **regular registration**; student registration will not be accepted as author registration.
+Therefore, even if a student is the sole author, regular registration is required.

+### The One-Day Pass:

-- The One-Day Pass includes access to all official programs held on the selected day, including workshops, tutorials, and the main conference sessions.
-Therefore, if you plan to attend only on October 8 (Tue) or October 12 (Sat) for the workshops or tutorials, you may simply purchase a One-Day Pass for that specific date.
+The One-Day Pass includes access to all official programs held on the selected day, including workshops, tutorials, and the main conference sessions.
+If you plan to attend only on **October 8 (Wed.)** or **October 12 (Sun.)** for the workshops or tutorials, you may simply purchase a One-Day Pass for that specific date.

+### Member Registration:

-- To qualify for member registration, you must be a member of IEEE.
+ * **IEEE Member:** To qualify for member registration, you must be an IEEE member.
 Your membership number is required on the registration page.

-- To qualify for IEEE Life Member registration, your membership number is required at the registration page.
+ * **IEEE Life Member:** To qualify for IEEE Life Member registration, your membership number is required at the registration page.

 ---